4.9

 Lim Lao San (3 Min)

-One of the best fish ball noodle in Bangkok.
+One of the best fish ball shops in Bangkok.
+Egg noodles is nicely cooked and quality is consistent.

 Rong Klan Nuea (5 Min)